DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/L298N-motor-board-setup.rst

 The disadvantage of this board:

 * It does not come with current sense.
 You will need to add it.
+* It does not have much more current output than the Arduino Motor Shield

 L298N for MAIN and PROG with Current Sense